Subscribe

 Why are you the right person to start and grow this company?

-And that brings us back to the original claim.
-You are the right person, because you had the problem, you were struck with a vision of how to solve it, and you did.
+Which brings us back to the original claim.
+You are the right person, because you had the problem, you were struck with a vision of how to solve it better than the alternatives, and you did.

 Sounds good, but is it?
 Here’s what you are implying by that statement:

-- I understand my customers, because I am one.
+5. I understand my customers (because I am one).

 The worst part is, some of those are true!
-Intermittent reinforcement is the strongest form of training.
-That’s why it’s problematic: Because some are true, you refuse to see why some are false.
+Intermittent reinforcement is the strongest mechanism for conditioning.
+That makes it problematic: Because some are true, you can’t see why some are false.

 This blindness consistently results in failure.
-It is possible that most startups begin this way; it is definite that most of those startups fail anyway.
+It is possible that most startups begin this way; it is definite that most of those startups fail.

-Let’s pick apart these implications to see how to leverage “I had the problem myself” as a springboard, instead of following the usual glide-path to failure.
+Let’s pick apart the seven implications to see how to leverage “I had the problem myself” as a springboard, instead of following the usual glide-slope to demise.

 1. I understand the problem.